-Governments of many countries have established initiatives to reduce excessive Na or salt intake in the population (1) due to its association with high blood pressure, a major CVD risk factor (2, 3).
-When developing a national salt reduction strategy (4), the Swiss government relied on data from a national cross-sectional survey of salt intake in 2010/2011 (5), which used 24-hour urine collection, the recommended standard for measuring intake of both Na and K (6).
-The impact of salt reduction measures on mean population salt intake, in particular of reformulations of salty foods, has still to be evaluated in Switzerland (7).
-However, regular nationwide surveys of 24-hour urinary Na-and ideally K, iodine, and creatinine excretions as well-are costly and potentially of low reach due to a perceived high burden in collecting adequate 24-hour urine specimens.
-Other countries face the same challenges as periodically discussed within the WHO Action Network on Salt Reduction in the Population in the European Region (ESAN) (8).
+Governments of many countries have established initiatives to reduce excessive Na or salt intake in the population(1) due to its association with high blood pressure, a major CVD risk factor^(2,3).
+When developing a national salt reduction strategy(4), the Swiss government relied on data from a national cross-sectional survey of salt intake in 2010-2011(5), which used 24-h urine (24-h U) collection, the recommended standard for measuring intake of both Na and K(6).
+The impact of salt reduction measures on mean population salt intake, in particular of reformulations of salty foods, has still to be evaluated in Switzerland(7).
+However, regular nationwide surveys of 24-h urinary Na - and ideally K, iodine and creatinine excretions as well - are costly and potentially of low reach due to a perceived high burden in collecting adequate 24-h U specimens.
+Other countries face the same challenges as periodically discussed within the WHO Action Network on Salt Reduction in the Population in the European Region (ESAN)(8).

-One popular alternative to 24-hour urine measurement is estimating Na intake from spoturine collections, which have known specificities and limitations (9-14).
-Different approaches exist as to time of collection, and different population-specific estimating equations have been developed to take into account ethnicity, sex, age, and body weight and height (12, 15-18).
-Another alternative is dietary assessment methods such as 24-hour dietary recall, food frequency questionnaire (FFQ), and food record, though these are not considered accurate enough for estimating Na intake (19-22).
-Still, the WHO/PAHO recommends combining 24-hour urine collection with food intake information to identify the major Na intake sources (6, 9).
+One popular alternative to 24-h U measurement is estimating Na intake from spot-urine collections, which have known specificities and limitations (9-14).
+Different approaches exist as to time of collection, and different population-specific estimating equations have been developed to take into account ethnicity, sex, age, and body weight and height(12,15-18).
+Another alternative is dietary assessment methods such as 24-h dietary recall, FFQ and food record, though these are not considered accurate enough for estimating Na intake(19-22).
+Still, the WHO/PAHO recommends combining 24-h U collection with food intake information to identify the major Na intake sources(6,9).